ulfalizer/Kconfiglib/README.rst

 The following Kconfig extensions are available:

 - ``source`` supports glob patterns and includes each matching file.
-At pattern is required to match at least one file.
+A pattern is required to match at least one file.

   A separate ``osource`` statement is available for cases where it's okay for